ANA Test FAQ

 The ANA test, sometimes known as an ANA lab test, ANA blood test or antinuclear antibody test, measures the ANA blood level.

 Antinuclear antibodies (ANA) are proteins produce by the immune system that attach to the nucleus of a cell.
 Normally, the immune system produces antibodies that bind to and attack foreign invaders.
 However, when the normal immune processes malfunction, it can lead to the creation of proteins such as ANAs that attack the body's cells themselves.

 ANA testing is done to screen for these situations in which the body's immune system is not functioning properly.
 Examples of when this might occur include autoimmune diseases such as lupus.
 The ANA test is often performed in the setting of symptoms such as joint pain, weakness or fatigue, and inflammation which might identify the presence of an underlying autoimmune disease.

 A positive ANA blood test means that autoantibodies made by the immune system were detected in the blood.
 This suggests that the immune system is attacking tissues or cells in the body and warrants additional investigation with lab testing and, in most cases, the help of a medical specialist.
+Elevated ANA antibody titers are suspicious for inflammatory and autoimmune disorders.
 Most commonly, positive ANA test results are associated with conditions called SLE (systemic lupus erythematosus), scleroderma, Sjogren's syndrome and lupus induced by medication use (drug-induced).
 In contrast, the absence of ANA blood antibodies usually means that SLE is not present.